JDonnellyCodeInstitute/bespoke-brushwork/README.md

   - The footer section includes links to the three main social media sites.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.
-  - Currently these only link to the home pages of the respective social media sites, in time, we will create pages on each application for Bespoke Brushwork and link them to the sites.
-See [Features Left to Implement](#not-yet-implemented).
+  - Currently these only link to the home pages of the respective social media sites, in time, we will create pages on each application for Bespoke Brushwork and link them to the relevant sites.

 ![Footer](assets/images/readme/footer.png)